 Books.
 They are loyal companions and the truest of friends.
 They’re the only objects you can buy that make you richer, and your investment of time in them is often returned to you tenfold.

-I love books, not just because of the kaleidoscope of colourful perspectives they provide, but also because they open up many doors in our lives.
+I love books, not just because of the kaleidoscope of colorful perspectives they provide, but also because they open up many doors in our lives.
 These doors allow us to access opportunities for greater insight and understanding about other people and the world, as well as allowing us to teach, guide and improve ourselves.

 Books are perhaps the single most valuable and inspiring tools we can welcome into our lives, and it’s precisely because of this reason that I have compiled this list of unique and captivating books for easy reference.